A.J. Pollock Player Props: Mariners vs. Athletics

-On Wednesday, A.J.
-Pollock (on the back of going 1-for-3 with a home run and an RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including A.J.
+Pollock (hitting .176 in his past 10 games, with three doubles, two home runs, a walk and four RBI), battle starting pitcher Drew Rucinski and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 3:37 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Athletics.
+In his last appearance, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Athletics.

 A.J.
 Pollock Game Info & Props vs. the Athletics